YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

-## Problem 16: Uppercase, Lowercase, and Space Count
+## Example 16: Uppercase, Lowercase, and Space Count

 **Problem:** Write a program that reads a string entered by the user and determines the number of uppercase letters, lowercase letters, and spaces in it.